RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 ### Price

+New customers will be able to have a free trial of the software for 7 days.

-The cost of Scanalyzer, will be £45 for a single download key.
+The cost of Scanalyzer, will be £45 for a single permanent download key and  one month subcription will cost £13.

 We chose to set a fairly low price, in order to enter the easily market and build up a good rapport.